Addicted to You (Hikaru Utada song): Commercial response

-"Addicted to You" debuted at number one on the Japanese Oricon Singles Chart, Utada's second number-one single since "Movin' on Without You" (1999), and stayed in the chart for fifteen weeks.
-First week sales sold over one million units, making it the second-highest selling single in the first charting week behind Mr. Children's "Nameless Poetry", but both positions were replaced by AKB48's "Everyday, Katyusha" and "Flying Get" in 2011.
+"Addicted to You" debuted at number one on the Japanese Oricon Singles Chart, Utada's second chart-topper since "Movin' on Without You," and stayed in the chart for fifteen weeks.
+Initial shipments to stores totaled 1.3 million copies, with an additional order for 400,000 copies placed with Toshiba EMI on the day of release.
+"Addicted to You" debuted at number one with sales of 1,067,510 copies, making it the second fastest-selling single in Japan behind Mr. Children's "Namonaki Uta," but both positions were replaced by AKB48's "Everyday, Katyusha" and "Flying Get" in 2011.
+"Addicted to You" stayed at number one on its second week, logging sales of 222,580 copies.
 The song was certified Million by the RIAJ for shipments of one million units, selling 1.7 million units in total.
-"Addicted to You" is the thirty-ninth best selling single in Japan music history and Utada's second best selling single behind "Automatic/Time Will Tell".
+"Addicted to You" is the 39th best-selling single in Japanese music history and Utada's second best-selling single behind "Automatic/Time Will Tell."
 According to Oricon, the song was Utada's fourth million-selling single.